plataplomo/hummingbot/workflow/backpack_account_limits_implementation_plan.md

 3. ✅ Comprehensive logging for monitoring and debugging
 4. ✅ Backward compatibility with existing API patterns

-## Conclusion

-This implementation plan provides comprehensive coverage of the three missing Backpack account limits endpoints.
-These endpoints are critical for:

-1. **Risk Management**: Preventing over-leveraged positions
-2. **Position Sizing**: Dynamic calculation of safe order sizes
-3. **Liquidity Management**: Ensuring sufficient funds for operations
-4. **Compliance**: Adhering to exchange-imposed limits

-The implementation follows established architectural patterns and maintains consistency with existing Backpack integration while providing the foundation for advanced trading strategies and risk management systems.
+This implementation successfully transforms the account limits endpoints from potential public API methods into internal service capabilities, maintaining architectural integrity while delivering enhanced risk management functionality for the CyberDeltaEngine.